Research Seminar with Boris Vabson, PhD

 Research Faculty, Harvard Medical School; Nonresident Fellow, American Enterprise Institute & USC-Schaeffer Center

-Boris Vabson is a research faculty member at Harvard Medical School.
+Boris Vabson, PhD is a research faculty member at Harvard Medical School.
 He is also a nonresident fellow in health policy at the American Enterprise Institute and a nonresident fellow at the USC-Schaeffer Center.
 His academic research focuses on health insurance payment systems and markets.
-Alongside his academic work, Boris is a strategic advisor to several major health tech and health insurance companies.
+Alongside his academic work, he is a strategic advisor to several major health tech and health insurance companies.

-Boris’s academic work focuses on health insurance payment systems and markets, with a particular focus on Medicaid and Medicare.
-Boris looks at opportunities for improving the cost-efficiency and performance of the two major programs.
+Vabson’s academic work focuses on health insurance payment systems and markets, with a particular focus on Medicaid and Medicare.
+He looks at opportunities for improving the cost-efficiency and performance of the two major programs.
 He also studies the ongoing privatization of these programs—specifically, how privatization should be structured to optimize outcomes—and the impact of different health insurance design features.
-His research has been published in top economics journals and covered by major news media outlets, including the NY Times and Bloomberg.
+His research has been published in top economics journals and covered by major news media outlets, including the New York Times and Bloomberg.
 His work on Medicare Advantage was named a finalist for the NIHCM Research Awards.